vanjs-org/van/demo/terminal/README.md

 In this demo, we're going to show how to use **VanJS** to develop a web-based Unix terminal that connects to your local computer, with some notable improvements, all under 300 lines of code.
 While there are numerous open source projects aiming for a better terminal or shell, this example demonstrates that, with **VanJS**, we can easily provide great extension to commandline utilities with fancy GUI by leveraging all available HTML elements.

-The program is heavily tested in macOS, and should in theory works in Linux, or in any environment that has [/bin/sh](https://en.wikipedia.org/wiki/Bourne_shell).
+The program is heavily tested in macOS, and should in theory works in Linux, or in any environment that has `/bin/sh`.

+You can preview the terminal app via [CodeSandbox](https://codesandbox.io/p/sandbox/github/vanjs-org/van/tree/main/demo/terminal).

 ## Features